mledoze/countries/README.md

  - the country relevance

+#
- The last two columns are inspired by https://github.com/JamieAppleseed/selectToAutocomplete.
-I removed a few spellings because of some unicode issues.
+Alternative spellings and relevance are inspired by https://github.com/JamieAppleseed/selectToAutocomplete.

+NB: I removed a few spellings because of some unicode issues.
 If someone has a fix, please send a pull request.